fmichonneau/phylobase/cran-comments.md

 ## Downstream dependencies

 I have run R CMD check on all downstream dependencies listed on CRAN.
-All packages passed.
-The only package that produced a WARNING relevant to the changes in phylobase is `phyloTop` as this package uses a function that is deprecated in the present version.
-I contacted the maintainer of this package.
+None of the packages seem to have generated NOTEs or WARNINGs relevant to the changes in phylobase.